Our programs develop graduates with language skills to succeed in any field.

 Learning another language is more than a vocabulary list and pronunciation key.
 It's learning to speak, listen, read and write and it's also learning to understand another culture.

-Students wishing to satisfy the 14-hour language requirement for the Bachelor of Arts degree may do so in any of these languages.
+Students wishing to satisfy the two semester language requirement for the Bachelor of Arts degree may do so in any of these languages.

 Secondary Education Certifications are offered in the following degrees.